 Scale and Scope

 The scale and scope of your project is so important.
-My ex and I wanted vastly different things in terms of the size and functionality of the home.
-The idea for the entire project started as a small roundhouse that would sit on enough land that we could grow a fair amount of our own food.
-It morphed into a giant home with a full basement, 3 bathrooms, a two-car garage, and 4 bedrooms.
+My ex and I wanted vastly different things in terms of the size and functionality.
+The idea for the entire project started as a small roundhouse.
+It would sit on enough land where we could grow a lot of our own food.
+The home morphed into a giant house with a full basement, 3 bathrooms, a two-car garage, and 4 bedrooms.

 Modular Building

-Building a home that can be expanded upon, a modular building design, would have made it possible to eventually have a house that reached the scale and scope that the project had grown into.
+Building a modular building would have been better.
+It would have been possible to have a house at the scale the project grew into.
 To be clear, I'm not suggesting a pre-built modular home.
-I'm talking about incorporating modular design elements into the design of a home that starts smaller.
-Overbuilding the foundation and support walls to eventually handle a second floor, leaving access points in exterior walls for future expansion, and other such techniques.
+I'm talking about incorporating modular elements into the design of a home that starts smaller.
+For example, overbuilding the foundation.
+Also creating support walls that could handle another floor.
+In addition we could have left access points in exterior walls for future expansion.

 Shared Vision